 Jacks Blowhole Track

-As with the bay and nearby island, Jacks Blowhole is named after the famed Ngāi Tahu chief, Tuhawaiki, known to early European settlers as Bloody Jack - apparently he was fond of using the expletive.
-The route to the blowhole is marked by painted poles.
-Please follow them, use the stiles rather than the gateways, and respect the access provided by the landowner.
+As with the bay and nearby island, Jacks Blowhole is named after the famed Ngāi Tahu chief, Tuhawaiki, known to early European settlers as Bloody Jack – apparently, he was fond of using the expletive.